Oral and Maxillofacial Surgery Residency

 The program requires 48 months of full-time study.
 Sponsored by the School of Dentistry, the program uses Metropolitan Nashville General Hospital for training.
 Metropolitan Nashville General Hospital is accredited by the Joint Commission on Accreditation of Healthcare Organizations.

-While the program is affiliated with other instructions, the School of Dentistry accepts full responsibilities for the quality of education provided at the affiliated institutions:
+While the program is affiliated with other institutions, the School of Dentistry accepts full responsibility for the quality of education provided at the affiliated institutions:

-The University of Tennessee Graduate School of Medicine at Knoxville, Tennessee, which also sponsors its own accredited Oral & Maxillofacial Surgery Program
+The University of Tennessee Graduate School of Medicine at Knoxville, Tennessee

 Eligibility & Requirements

 Dentists who meet the following criteria are eligible for admission to this program, upon submission of the information listed.
 The Program admits only one (1) resident each academic term.
-The following information should be submitted to the program Director for review and then forwarded to the Selection Committee (Admissions Committee):
+The following information should be submitted to ADEA PASS for evaluation by the Selection Committee:

-- Three (3) letters of recommendation (one letter from the Dean of the School of Dentistry)
+- Three letters of recommendation, one of which should be from the Dean of the Dental School from which you graduated

 To apply, submit: